- 11 Jul 2023

 ---|---|

-primary-trigger-class-name | The name of the Class that will move the image to the second Inspection Point when that Class is predicted.
-For example, if you want an image to be checked by a second Inspection Point if the Class "Dog" is detected, replace the primary-trigger-class-name placeholder with Dog. |
+primary-trigger-class-name | The name of the class that triggers the image to go through the second Inspection Point.
+For example, if you want an image to go through a second Inspection Point if the class "Dog" is detected, replace primary-trigger-class-name with Dog . |

-second-inspection-point-name | The name of the second Inspection Point you want applicable images to be sent to.
-For example, if the name of the second Inspection Point is called puppy-inspection, replace the second-inspection-point-name placeholder with puppy-inspection. |
+second-inspection-point-name | The name of the second Inspection Point.
+For example, if the name of the second Inspection Point is called "puppy-inspection", replace second-inspection-point-name with puppy-inspection . |

-secondary-inspection-class-name | The name of the Class that will be overridden if that Class name is detected.
-For example, if you want the name of a Class to be overridden if the Class "Puppy" is detected, replace the secondary trigger-class-name placeholder with Puppy. |
+overridden-class-name | The name of the class that will be the "final" predicted class if the criteria in secondary-inspection-class-name is met.For example, if you want the "final" predicted class to be "Puppy" if the other criteria is met, replace overridden-class-name with Puppy . |

 Use Case for Running Images through Two Inspection Points

-- If the Prediction is "Dog", the image is sent to a second Inspection Point called "puppy-inspection" to check if the dog is a puppy.
+- If the prediction is "Dog", the image is sent to a second Inspection Point called "puppy-inspection" to check if the dog is a puppy.

-- If the second Inspection Point also predicts a dog, the Class stays as "Dog".
+- If the second Inspection Point also predicts a dog, the class stays as "Dog".

 def run(self):